 The American Council for an Energy-Efficient Economy (ACEEE), a nonprofit, 501(c)(3) organization, acts as a catalyst to advance energy efficiency policies, programs, technologies, investments, and behaviors.
-We aim to build a vibrant and equitable economy – one that uses energy more productively, reduces costs, and promotes the health, safety, and well-being of everyone.
+We aim to build a vibrant and equitable economy – one that uses energy more productively, reduces costs, protects the environment, and promotes the health, safety, and well-being of everyone.

-"ACEEE has been an important partner, offering expertise and recommendations for bipartisan energy efficiency reforms.
+"ACEEE has been an important partner, offering expertise and recommendations for bipartisan energy efficiency reforms."